 A stunner for absinthe cocktails and worldly epicurean cuisine

 With a bohemian ‘50s vibe and opulent chandeliers that help make it one by the most visually stunning new openings in recent memory, this latest offering from Bonhomme Hospitality Group (Celeste, Bordel, Fulton Market Kitchen) continues to turn heads along with a head-spinning collection of drinks from group beverage director Liz Pearce (also known as one of the top bartenders in the city.)
 This worldly space opened in a former clothing store houses antique doors and façades circa 1900 while the menu explodes with epicurean delights like roasted Lebanese style lamb and 10-day dry-aged pluma ibérica.
-Drinks include boozy slushies such as the absinthe-packed Eaaaaasy Tiger and the shaken Melange of Modern Cultures cocktail with green chili vodka, mescal, celery, lime, and walnut.
+Drinks include boozy slushies and cocktails such as the bourbon-based Second Fiddle and the Mama Vidu with mezcal, chipotle, Szechuan, honey, lemon, and sal de gusano.

 Edible paper butterflies and cocktails in mushroom glasses

 What the hell ever happened to the old Vertigo Sky Lounge on the 26th floor of the Dana Hotel?
-You won’t care once you step into this always happening new spot from local bar star Benjamin Schiller featuring inventive large-format cocktails like the 1-UP (served with dehydrated blackberry) and a $15,000 bottle of Old Rip Van Winkle 25-Year (only one available).
-If you’d rather not drop $500 on bottle service, stick to individual cocktails like the Weston -- a bourbon, Dark Matter coffee, and tobacco creation -- or a Dragon’s Milk imperial stout.
+You won’t care once you step into this always happening new spot from local bar star Benjamin Schiller featuring inventive large-format cocktails like the literally “lit” Oracle punch (served in a bowl that lights up) and a $15,000 bottle of Old Rip Van Winkle 25-Year (only one available).
+If you’d rather not drop $500 on bottle service, stick to individual cocktails like the Weston -- a bourbon, Dark Matter coffee, and tobacco creation -- or a 3 Floyd’s Alpha King.
 With drinks served in custom glassware showcasing hella-unique garnishes like edible paper butterflies, the beautiful 1,100-square-foot space also has a comfortable lawn section and fire pits.

 Bike shop owners open a bar for classic cocktails and little fanfare